Project information

 Resolution on the renewal

-In July 2009, in a move to implement Item 17 "Responsibility towards the victims of National Socialism" of the chapter "Art and Culture" of its governmental program, the Austrian Federal Government resolved to renew the "Austrian memorial" at the former concentration and extermination camp and present-day State Museum Auschwitz-Birkenau in Poland.
-It entrusted the National Fund with the planning and implementation of the entire project.
+In July 2009, in a move to implement Item 17 “Responsibility towards the victims of National Socialism” of the chapter “Art and Culture” of its governmental program, the Austrian Federal Government passed a resolution to renew the Austrian memorial at the former concentration and extermination camp and present-day State Museum Auschwitz-Birkenau in Poland.
+The National Fund was entrusted with the planning and implementation of the entire project.

 Chronological overview of the exhibitions at the State Museum Auschwitz-Birkenau